Land of the Ancestors

 An important responsibility of Ni Hat’ni Dene guardians is the transmission of knowledge to younger generations through the program’s youth internship program.
 Each summer, interns aged 18-24 join crews led by senior guardians.
 As they spend time on the land and water, interns learn about navigation, harvesting, reading the weather, language, and safety in the Dene way.
 In other words, they learn by doing.
 They also hone leadership and problem-solving skills, and they exercise reciprocity by sharing their own expertise—about technology, data recording, spreadsheets, etc.—with the senior guardians.
 This intergenerational transfer of knowledge ensures our rights and responsibilities as Łutsël K’é Dene in the stewardship of Thaidene Nëné will continue to be recognized and exercised into the future.

-Through the program, young people develop a solid understanding of their role and responsibility as co-governing stewards of Thaidene Nëné, and they build skills that will prepare them for jobs.
+Through the program, young people develop a solid understanding of their role and responsibility as stewards of Thaidene Nëné, and they build skills that will prepare them for jobs.
 Former interns have gone on to become full-time guardians, location scouts, interpretative guides, environmental monitors, ship captains, and government employees.
 The internship experience helped these young people build their: interest in a career on the land and water, pride in who they are, and confidence that they can play an important role in caring for and governing their territory.

 CONNECT